functionless/eventual-website/docs/tutorial/create-task.md

 # Create Task

-Before we can finish our workflow, we need to create an task for the workflow to call.
+Before we can finish our workflow, we need to create a task for the workflow to call.
 This task will store a token in a database that we will look up later.

 By now, you've probably picked up on the pattern - first, create a new file for the task, `wait-for-approval.ts` and add the following code: